ansible-community/community-website/posts/archive/getting-started-ansible-towers-api.md

 order to not have to go digging through the API to find your specific job template endpoint, a quick and easy way to find it is to navigate to the job template that you want to launch via the API.
-Once there, look at the URL and the number it\'s assigned to will be there.
+Once there, look at the URL and the number it's assigned to will be there.

 Once you find the correct job template, the https endpoint will look something like `api/v2/job_templates/8/launch/`.
-Hit that endpoint with a \`-XPOST\` in a curl command and you should be cooking with gas.
+Hit that endpoint with a `-XPOST` in a curl command and you should be cooking with gas.